 Make sure to configure the SATA controller mode correctly in system BIOS Setup.
-For the BIOS Setup menus, refer to Chapter 2, "BIOS Setup," "Integrated Peripherals."
-Steps:
+Stens:

 - Turn on your computer and press <Delete> to enter BIOS Setup during the POST (Power-On Self-Test).
-Go to Peripherals\SATA Configuration, make sure SATA Controller(s) is enabled.
-To create RAID, set SATA Mode Selection to RAID.
-If you do not want to create RAID, set this item to IDE or AHCI. - To use the EZ RAID feature, follow the steps in "C-1."
+Go to Peripherals\SATA And RST Configuration, make sure SATA Controller(s) is enabled.
+To create RAID, set SATA Mode Selection to Intel RST Premium With Intel Optane System Acceleration.
+Then save the settings and restart your computer. - To use the EZ RAID feature, follow the steps in "C-1."
 To configure UEFI RAID, follow the steps in "C-2."
 To enter the legacy RAID ROM, refer to "C-3" for more information.
 Finally, save the settings and exit BIOS Setup.